fenago/learn-java-12-programming/lab_guide/Lab_13.md

 Such small services are called microservices, and many of them together can comprise a reactive system that can be both scalable and elastic.
-We will talk about such architecture in more details in the following sections and the next chapter.
+We will talk about such architecture in more details in the following sections and the next lab.

 Message-driven
 --------------